|

 wind kicked up.
 Snow was blowing everywhere.
 And we ended up

 spending the major portion of the day outside.
 It was COLD!
+The sun has not stopped setting quite yet,

 although I am told it will very soon.
 I went out last night to